josephchancey/josephchancey/README.md

 ### About Me
 - 👋 Hi, I’m @josephchancey
 - 📜 I have almost completed my B.A. in History.
-Though History is my major, I am a computer nerd.
-Computer Science was origianlly my major, I switched to history because I grew fond of the research and writing process.
+Though History is my major, Computer Science was origianlly my dicipline when I entered college.
+I switched to history because I grew fond of the research and writing process.
 In university I completed Computer Programming I & II.
 I try my best to combine skills from both majors.
 Which is incredibly useful with data analysis, as communicationg information and research is a large part of the job.
 - 🏫 I currrenty am enrolled at a CSU, and at a UC professional program for data analysis.
 - 👀 I’m interested in data analysis and data science.
 - 🌱 I’m currently learning unsupervised machine learning in Python for data science @ UC Davis.